 Allergen: A protein or modified protein with the potential to cause an allergic reaction in people.
 In the U.S. the main allergens are wheat, eggs, milk, soybeans, crustaceans (shellfish), peanuts, tree nuts (e.g. almonds, walnuts, pecans) and fish.
-Other countries may include other allergen listings e.g. mustard, celery and sesame. https://farrp.unl.edu/IRChart safe to begin production.
+Other countries may include other allergen listings e.g. mustard, celery, and sesame. https://farrp.unl.edu/IRChart

-Adenosine triphosphate (ATP) System that provides real time data measures of the cleanliness of a surface to determine whether it is year) and crops, vegetation, or any post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility.
+Animal Feeding Operation (AFO): agricultural operations where animals are raised and maintained in confined situations for a total of 45 days or more (does not have to be consecutive days) in any 12-month period (does not have to be a calendar year) and crops, vegetation, or any post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility.
 Partial daily confinement counts as a whole day.
 Also, animals do not have to be the same animals confined for 45 days.
 For example, some auctions may qualify as AFOs.
+An AFO is an example of an intensive livestock production system.